 The purpose of the Venturing awards program is to provide a pathway for accomplishment in the ALPS model.
 Advancement is accomplished when an active program emphasizes and pays attention to the four steps in the process: preparation, learning, qualification, and recognition.
 Four awards make up the Venturing advancement track: Venturing, Discovery, Pathfinder, and Summit, but others also are described below.
 Venturers have until their 21st birthday to complete their awards.

-For detailed requirements and more information on Venturing advancement or recognition, see the Handbook for Venturers, No. 33494; Venturing Awards and Requirements, No. 34784; and the Venturing Advisor Guidebook, No. 34655.
+For detailed requirements and more information on Venturing advancement or recognition, see the Handbook for Venturers; Venturing Awards and Requirements; and the Venturing Advisor Guidebook.
 Each award is progressively more challenging, designed to help Venturers learn and practice new skills and to track their success.
 Each challenge met puts Venturers closer to the next award, providing a well-rounded program and a path forward as they progress.

 Unless otherwise stated, requirements for the Venturing, Discovery, Pathfinder, and Summit awards and other Venturing recognitions may be completed at any time after joining a crew.
 Venturing awards and recognition are available only to registered Venturers.